Delegasi-Tech/delreact-agent/CONTRIBUTING.md

 ---

 ## Adding New Core & Tools
-- Place new core in `core` or group it if it complex under `core` folder.
+- Place new core components in the `core` directory.
+If a component is complex, group its files within a dedicated subfolder inside `core`.
 - Add new tools in `core/tools/` and register them in the tool registry.
 - Follow the createAgentTool patterns (see code and docs).
 - Add documentation for new core/tools in `/docs` if needed.